Food

 I

-That is, pulling the blade backwards over the steel,
+pulling the blade backwards over the steel, rather than

 Hold

-tip against a cupboard door in order to keep it stable).
+against a cupboard door in order to keep it stable).
+Rest

-Rest the knife on the steel so that they touch near
+the knife on the steel so that they touch near their handles,

-along its own length).
-The amount of slant depends
+be horizontal along its own length).
+The amount of slant

 your knife.